(Last Updated: May 28th, 2017)

-This is the definitive guide to removing nail fungus in a way which is safe, effective, and permanent.
+This is the definitive guide to removing nail fungus in a way which is safe, effective, and long-lasting.
 Topical medications are used in this guide due to the risk of liver damage found in many oral and prescription medications.
 The second page of this guide provides education for Selecting a Treatment.
 For more on treatment methods and medication information, please visit our Treatment Comparisons.

 Nail fungus becomes increasingly harder to treat the longer you wait.
 This Definitive Guide to Removing Nail Fungus works for 99.9% of nail fungus conditions and is most effective when followed exactly.

-STEP 1: Prepare Yourself
+INTRODUCTION: Prepare Yourself

 Understand the Personal Requirements